ZaidShabanDev/SagerSpace-Task/README.md

 ## 🆘 Troubleshooting

-**Module not found errors:**
-Make sure all dependencies are installed:
+**Module not found errors:** Make sure all dependencies are installed:

 ```bash
 rm -rf node_modules package-lock.json
 npm install
 ```

+**Environment variable issues:** Ensure your `.env` file is in the root directory and contains the required variables.
+Restart the development server after adding environment variables.

 ## 📚 Learn More